Book a free survey

 Heavy-use kitchens (12–16 hours per day): every 3 months.
 Moderate-use kitchens (6–12 hours per day): every 6 months.
 Light-use kitchens (2–6 hours per day): every 12 months.

 These are baseline intervals.
-Your extract cleaning provider should also assess your system using a Deposit Thickness Test (DTT) or Wet Film Thickness Test (WFTT).
+Your extract cleaning service provider should also assess your system using a Deposit Thickness Test (DTT) or Wet Film Thickness Test (WFTT).
 Under TR19 Grease, grease deposits exceeding 200 microns require the entire system to be cleaned, and after cleaning, deposits must measure less than 50 microns across all tested surfaces.
+TR19 Grease also makes reference of buildings insurance requirements which at all times, should be followed with any caveats taken into account.

 Insurance Requirements

 Many commercial property insurance policies require evidence of regular extract cleaning to maintain cover.
-If a fire starts in a poorly maintained extract system and you can't demonstrate a cleaning history, your claim could be rejected.
+If a fire starts in a poorly maintained extract system and a cleaning regime cannot be evidenced, your claim could be rejected.

 Signs Your System Needs Cleaning Now

-If you're unsure about the condition of your system, a free survey from a specialist provider like Bright can assess the current state and recommend the right cleaning schedule going forward.
+If you have any reservations about the condition or performance of your system, a survey from a specialist provider like Bright can assess its current state and suggest a suitable cleaning schedule going forward.

 Getting It Right

-The key is not to treat extract cleaning as a one-size-fits-all task.
-A kitchen operating 16 hours a day will need far more frequent attention than one running for just a few hours.
+It is important to not treat grease ventilation cleaning as a one-size-fits-all project.
+A kitchen operating 16 hours a day to provide three meals a day will need far more frequent servicing than one that produces a single meal service several times a week.

 TR19 Compliance: What Facilities Managers Need to Know